Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-It was a really, really strange situation trying to pivot to how do I take this role that was very largely dependent on being in person with people and translate it to working remotely.
+It was a really, really strange situation trying to pivot to, you know, how do I take this role that was very largely dependent on being in person with people and translate it to working remotely?

 Speaker

-I spent a lot, a lot of time on Zoom.
-Zoom fatigue was real because we would just set up times where students could just drop in and talk and study together because that was another thing that libraries are really useful for in college.
-I mean, I'm sure anyone who's gone to college kind of knows there's a sort of camaraderie of everyone sitting in the library two days before finals start, just try and cram as much as you can.
+And, um, I spent a lot, a lot of time on Zoom.
+Like Zoom fatigue was real because we would just set up times where students could just drop in and talk and, you know, study together.
+Because that was another thing that libraries are really useful for in college.
+I mean, I'm sure anyone who's gone to college kind of knows there's a sort of camaraderie of everyone sitting in the library, right you know, two days before finals start, just trying to cram as much as you can.
+Like,

 00:07:58